DOML-Lang/DOML/README.md

 | Arrays        | \[1, 2, 3, 4\]                        | All have to be of the same type                    |
 | Dictionary    | { { "X" : 2 }, { "Y" : 9 } }          | All keys/values have to be same type (key != value)|

+# NOTE: From this point onwards it will mention the old specification

 ## Comparison with other formats

 > I've re-written this so many times because DOML is so different it almost accomplishes the same goal completely differently.
 So its hard to compare.